Article

 The short answer is yes.
 Although Article I, Section 8 of the Constitution gives the “power to lay and collect taxes, duties, imposts, and excises” to the Legislative Branch, Congress has generally delegated this power to the Executive Branch.
 This is despite the Article I, Section 5 clause that provides Congress with the sole legislative power in the United States system of government.

-As mentioned in September, Section 232 of the Trade Expansion Act and Section 301 of the Trade Act allow a president to impose tariffs in certain situations.
+As noted in September, Section 232 of the Trade Expansion Act and Section 301 of the Trade Act allow a president to impose tariffs in certain situations.
 The Trade Expansion Act requires a national security rationale for the imposition of tariffs, while the Trade Act provides tariff authority to combat unfair trade practices.
 With the proposed 25 percent tariff on imported goods from Canada and Mexico, some have speculated that powers under the International Emergency Economic Powers Act (IEEPA) could be used.

 A 25 percent tariff on all imported goods from Canada and Mexico likely means higher prices for many imported goods.
 Take vegetables, for example.
 In 2020, 77 percent of fresh vegetable imports to the United States were from Mexico.
 Another 11 percent were from Canada.
 Together, these two countries supplied the United States with some 16 billion pounds of fresh vegetables, ranging from bell peppers to tomatoes to cucumbers to squash.